alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/ListView-remarks.md

 ![ListView on Linux](images/listview-linux.png)
 ***

-A <xref:Alternet.UI.ListView>, like any other <xref:Alternet.UI.Control>, can be disabled by setting its <xref:Alternet.UI.Control.Enabled> property to `false`.
+A <xref:Alternet.UI.ListView>, like any other <xref:Alternet.UI.Control>, can be disabled by setting its <xref:Alternet.UI.AbstractControl.Enabled> property to `false`.